 Inhibited Oils — Oils having a naturally occurring or added substance whose presence in small quantities in oil prevents or retard the occurrence of the undesirable phenomenon in oils.

 Kerosene — Refined petroleum distillate intermediate in volatility between gasoline and gas oil.
-Its distillation range normally falls within the limits of 150 and 300 °C. Its main uses are for lighting and heating and as a fuel for certain types of internal combustion engines.
+Its distillation range normally falls within the limits of 150 °C and 300 °C. Its main uses are for lighting and heating and as a fuel for certain types of internal combustion engines.

 Lubricating Oil — Oil usually refined, primarily intended to reduce friction between moving surfaces.